Joshuaalbert/jaxns/README.md

 # Speed test comparison with other nested sampling packages

-JAXNS is much faster than PolyChord, MultiNEST, and dynesty, typically achieve two to three orders of magnitude improvement in speed.
+JAXNS is much faster than PolyChord, MultiNEST, and dynesty, typically achieving two to three orders of magnitude improvement in speed.
 I show this in (https://arxiv.org/abs/2012.15286).